Bernstein-Sato polynomials for projective hypersurfaces with weighted homogeneous isolated singularities: Appendix: Explicit calculations using computers

-\msn {\bf Remark~5.8.} It is known that for $f=x^5+y^5+yz(x^3+z^2w)$, ${\rm Supp}\{\mu'_k\}$ is not discretely connected, according to Aldo Conca, see \cite{Sti}.
-Indeed, $\sum_k\mu'_k\,T^k=T^9+T^{11}$ in this case (using (A.3) below).
-We also have $\sum_k\mu'_k\,T^k=T^{12}+T^{16}$ if $f=x^7+y^7+yz^2(x^4+z^3w)$.
-No such example is known if condition~(W) is satisfied. \bs\bs \vbox{\centerline{\bf Appendix: Explicit computations using computers} \bs In this Appendix we explain how to use the computer programs Macaulay2 and Singular for explicit calculations of roots of Bernstein-Sato polynomials.} \bsn {\bf A.1.~Calculation of $\R_Z$.} Using (1.9.2--3) together with the computer program Macaulay2, one can easily calculate the Steenbrink spectrum and the Bernstein-Sato polynomial of a weighted homogeneous polynomial $h$ with weights $w_i$ and having an isolated singularity. \sk To determine the weights of weighted homogeneous polynomials with isolated singularities for $n=2$, it is enough to consider the following cases up to a permutation of variables:
+\nin In this Appendix we explain how to use the computer programs Macaulay2 and Singular for explicit computations of the roots of Bernstein-Sato polynomials.

+\begin{A}[\bf Computation of roots coming from {\it Z}\one] Using \eqref{7.2}--\eqref{7.3} together with the computer program Macaulay2, one can easily calculate the Steenbrink spectrum and the Bernstein-Sato polynomial of a weighted homogeneous polynomial $h$ with weights $w_i$ and having an isolated singularity. \sk To determine the weights of weighted homogeneous polynomials with isolated singularities for $n=2$, it is enough to consider the following cases up to a permutation of variables:

 where the weights $(w_1,w_2)$ are given respectively by